huggingface/transformers/docs/source/en/agents.md

 It's important to explain as clearly as possible the task you want to perform.
 Every [`~Agent.run`] operation is independent, and since an agent is powered by an LLM, minor variations in your prompt might yield completely different results.
-You can also run an agent consecutively for different tasks.
+You can also run an agent consecutively for different tasks: each time the attributes `agent.task` and `agent.logs` will be re-initialized.

 #### Code execution